-- a) The Directoire Technique is composed of six members of different nationalities, one of whom must represents the organising country where the competition is held. - b) The President of the Directoire Technique and the other members are appointed by the Executive Committee of the FIE.
+- a) The Directoire Technique is composed of six members of different nationalities, one of whom must represent the organising country. - b) The President of the Directoire Technique and the other members are appointed by the Executive Committee of the FIE.